 The inactive ingredients are lactose monohydrate, maize starch, pregelatinised maize starch, povidone K25, magnesium stearate (E470b), hypromellose (E464), macrogol 6000, talc (E553b), titanium dioxide (E171) and iron oxide yellow (E172).

 Yasmin should be taken at the same time each day.
-Choose a time which is convenient for you to take it to help you remember.
+Choose a time that is convenient for you to take it to help you remember.
 Each strip of pills will have the days of the week printed on them.
 Start with the pill for the relevant day and then take them consecutively until you reach the end of the pack.
-Wait for seven days until you start your next one, this is also when you will have your period.
+Wait for seven days until you start your next one, this is when you will have your period.

-To use Yasmin for period delay, simply skip the seven day break between packs.
+To use Yasmin for period delay, simply skip the seven-day break between packs.
 Start your next strip of pills the day after you finish your current one.
 This will delay your period for another three weeks.

-Yasmin, along with every type of the combined pill, can cause an increased risk of a blood clot. before prescribing you with Yasmin, your doctor will assess your medical history and current health to ensure it is suitable for you to take.
-The signs of a blood clot include a stabbing pain in the leg or chest, difficulty breathing, sudden migraine, numbness, disturbed vision or coughing up blood.
+Yasmin, along with every type of combined pill, can cause an increased risk of a blood clot.
+Before prescribing you with Yasmin, your doctor will assess your medical history and current health to ensure it is suitable for you to take.
+The signs of a blood clot include stabbing pain in the leg or chest, difficulty breathing, sudden migraine, numbness, disturbed vision or coughing up blood.
 Seek immediate attention if this happens.

 Do not take Yasmin if you: